zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 - API Catalog: default port 7552
 - Metrics Service: default port 7551

-Replace `ApimlKeyring` with the one configured for your installation.
-Follow [these instructions]() to configure Keyrings for your Zowe instace.
+Replace `ApimlKeyring` with the keyring configured for your installation.
+Follow [these instructions]() to configure keyrings for your Zowe instance.

-Note the setting `HandshakeRole` as this is meant for the core services which authenticate through certificates with each other and will allow the API Gateway to receive and accept X.509 client certificates from API Clients.
+Note the setting `HandshakeRole`.
+This setting applies to core services which authenticate through certificates with each other.
+This setting allows the API Gateway to receive and accept X.509 client certificates from API Clients.

 ### Outbound rules

-- For z/OSMF
+#### For z/OSMF

 ```pagent
 TTLSRule ApimlZosmfClientRule